vetherasset/vether-dapp/README.md

 ## DApp Interface

-The Vether DApp interfaces to the Vether Smart Contracts.
+The historic version of Vether DApp interfaces to the Vether Smart Contracts.

 ## Building Locally